Imaginary friend: Description

 There is a difference between the common imaginary friends that many children create, and the imaginary voices of psychopathology.
 Often when there’s a psychological disorder and any inner voices are present, they add negativity to the conversation.
 The person with the disorder may sometimes believe that the imagined voices are physically real, not an imagined inner dialog.

 Imaginary friends can serve various functions.
 Playing with imaginary friends enables children to enact behaviors and events they have not yet experienced.
 Imaginary play allows children to use their imagination to construct knowledge of the world.
 In addition, imaginary friends might also fulfill children's innate desire to connect with others before actual play among peers is common.
 According to psychologist Lev Vygotsky, cultural tools and interaction with people mediate psychological functioning and cognitive development.
 Imaginary friends, perceived as real beings, could teach children how to interact with others along with many other social skills.
 Vygotsky's sociocultural view of child development includes the notion of children's “zone of proximal development,” which is the difference between what children can do with and without help.
 Imaginary friends can aid children in learning things about the world that they could not learn without help, such as appropriate social behavior, and thus can act as a scaffold for children to achieve slightly above their social capability.

 In addition, imaginary friends also serve as a means for children to experiment with and explore the world.
 In this sense, imaginary companions also relate to Piaget's theory of child development because they are completely constructed by the child.
 According to Piaget, children are scientific problem solvers who self-construct experiences and build internal mental structures based on experimentation.
 The creation of and interaction with imaginary companions helps children to build such mental structures.
-The relationship between a child and their imaginary friend can serve as a catalyst for the formation of real relationships in later development and thus provides a head start to practicing real-life interaction.
+The relationship between a child and their imaginary friend can serve as a catalyst for the formation of real relationships in later development and thus provides a head start to practising real-life interaction.